 - Only compress the hydraulic tensioner damper when it is mounted on the engine, as shown in the image below.
 Never compress a damper piston shaft in the horizontal (sideways) position (i.e. on a work shop bench vise).
 If the damper is compressed in the horizontal position, this causes an air pocket inside the tensioner damper, resulting in incorrect internal piston chamber fluid transfer and irreversible damage to the damper.

 - Installing a compromised hydraulic tensioner damper can lead to loose timing belt tension and subsequent engine damage.
 Typically, a compromised or damaged damper is identified by having 5-10 mm of unrestricted piston shaft free play starting from the full extended position.
 DO NOT use a compromised damper where there is piston shaft free play.

 How to Properly Compress the Hydraulic Tensioner Damper Piston Shaft That Has Been Extended (Locking Pin Tool T400011 Removed):

 Only compress the hydraulic tensioner damper when it has been mounted on the engine.

-With an 8mm Allen wrench and 3/8 drive rachet, as shown, slowly and gently rotate tensioner pulley clockwise.
+With an 8mm Allen wrench and three eighths drive ratchet, as shown, slowly and gently rotate tensioner pulley clockwise.